sepro/prokaryote-loader/readme.md

     <script src="./js/sepro-venn.js"></script>

-Throughout the page you can now include venn diagrams using the **prokaryote-loader** tag.
+Throughout the page you can now include loading animations using the **prokaryote-loader** tag.

     <prokaryote-loader message="Loading...
 Please wait..."></prokaryote-loader>